gogomillan/shell_v2/README.md

     + setenv
-        + Initialize a new environment variable, or modify an existing one Command syntax: setenv VARIABLE VALUE
+        + Initialize a new environment variable, or modify an existing one +Command syntax: setenv VARIABLE VALUE
 Should print something on stderr on failure
-}unsetenv
+    + unsetenv
 Remove a environment variable
 Command syntax: unsetenv VARIABLE
 Should print something on stderr on failure